tfrce/stopwatchingus/_posts/2013-10-17-fight-surveillance-with-your-website.markdown

 <![endif]-->
 ```

+The code is non-blocking, and we recommend adding it before the closing `</body>` tag.

 <h3 style="margin-bottom:15px">What the banner looks like:</h3>

 See the default banner live on <a href="http://cdnjs.com" target="_blank">cdnjs</a> (geolcation is disabled).